Are Lumineer Teeth the Same as Dental Veneers?

 - Translucency – for veneer teeth to improve the appearance of your natural teeth, it is a crucial aspect.
 Lumineers are more translucent than conventional veneers because of the thinness of the ceramic material used to make them.
 The result, therefore, is a more natural-looking smile than traditional dental veneers because of their ability to reflect light better.

-- The use of anesthesia – for various dental works, anesthesia is employed to facilitate the performance of a pain-free procedure.
+- The use of anesthesia – for various dental works, anesthesia is employed to facilitate a pain-free procedure.
 With dental veneers, anesthesia is necessary to disallow feelings of pain or heightened tooth sensitivity when the enamel is being prepared.
 Since this kind of preparation is not there with lumineer teeth, you do not need local anesthesia during your lumineer cosmetic procedure.

 - Costs – the cost of getting lumineer teeth is relatively higher than that of getting conventional dental veneers because of the type of materials used.
 However, modern dentistry has significantly subsidized the costs of lumineers over the years so that the price difference is not too big.